Why you should read this article before hiring an SEO

 - Trying to rank for more SERP features

-If you don’t know the answers to any of those questions (or all of them), I recommend hiring an experienced, independent SEO freelancer to interview you, assess your site, and guide you toward your next steps.
-For me, this is a 5-10 hour project depending on the size and complexity of your site and competitive market.
+If you don’t know the answers to any of the above questions (or all of them), I recommend hiring an experienced, independent SEO freelancer to interview you, assess your site, and guide you toward your next steps.
+I offer a pre-paid audit package to do it, or you can hire me by the hour.

 Identify the right kind of SEO consultant